alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Storage/Milvus.md

 ## Milvus
-If you want to use the Milvus vector database in aU, you need to:
+If you wish to utilize the Milvus vector database within agentUniverse, you need to follow these steps:

 1. Install the Milvus vector database
-You can refer to the [official Milvus installation documentation](https://milvus.io/docs/install_standalone-docker.md) to install and use Milvus.
-We recommend starting the Milvus container in Docker with the following commands:
+You can consult the [official Milvus installation documentation](https://milvus.io/docs/install_standalone-docker.md) for detailed instructions on installing and using Milvus.
+As a recommendation, you can start the Milvus container in Docker by executing the following commands:

 ``` shell
 # Download the installation script
 $ curl -sfL https://raw.githubusercontent.com/milvus-io/milvus/master/scripts/standalone_embed.sh